Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 </tr>
 <tr>
   <td>M5Stack</td>
-  <td></td>
+  <td>End-User is able to visualize their data on the M5Stack</td>
-  <td>When attempting to replace Challenges and Statistics dummy data on the M5Stack with appropriate requests on the MQTT Topics, we found that the M5Stack ignored all messages on the MQTT Topic that were above a certain length.</td>
+  <td>When attempting to replace Challenges and Statistics dummy data on the M5Stack with appropriate requests on the MQTT Topic, we found that the M5Stack ignored all messages on the MQTT Topic that were above a certain length.</td>
+  <td>We tried to fix this issue by reducing the length of the JSON packages however this proved unfeasible since the limit of character after which messages would be ignored was way too low (113).
+  We looked for other solutions online unsuccesfully, therefore we weren't able to complete this feature during this sprint and had to stick with the dummy data.</td>
 </tr>
 </table>

+**Reflections**
+Since our comminication mechanisms had already been tested and proven to work in our previous sprints, this sprint promised to be one of the lower workloads sprints, at least for our M5Stack and Desktop teams.
+However the arisal of the MQTT message length issue knocked all our hopes down, and made the life of our M5Stack team very hard.
+However thanks to our Agile development strategy, we were able to quickly come up with a contingency plan to rework our shared contract in the eventuality that our M5Stack team weren't able to rapidly find a solution to that problem.

 ### Sprint 5 : [Beta Version](https://github.com/Team-Jag/Do-or-die-fitness-tracker/pull/44) Release (13.4-20.4) (Grace)